Royal Preparatory School: History

-From 1966 to 1969, Royal Primary School Hall was built specially designed for local drama and music which required an open air type auditorium in accordance with Natya Shastra.
+From 1966 to 1969, Royal Primary School Hall was built specially designed for local drama and music which required an open-air type auditorium in accordance with Natya Shastra.
 On 2 March 1972, Ceylon became a republic when the new Republican Constitution was passed by the Parliament that met at the Royal Primary School Hall.

 The school was augmented with Royal College Colombo in December 1977, becoming the Primary School of Royal College Colombo which exists to this day.
-The school was a government administered school with its own head master; the post still exists today as the post of head master/mistress of the Primary School staffed by a Deputy Principal of Royal College Colombo.
+The school was a government administered school with its own head master; the post still exists as the post of head master/mistress of the Primary School staffed by a Deputy Principal of Royal College, Colombo.